limkokhole/Catch-Err-All/README.md

 ### Customization:

 [1] Patterns like "err" covers both "errno" and "interrupt".
 To avoid `internal PCRE error: 0` error, I need shorter regex if possible.
+You can check if your regex exceed default maximum by `echo malware | err`.

 [2] The negate style is in the format: